Skip to content

 This humidifier operates using complex internal mechanical systems and advanced electronic controls, supported by embedded software that likely governs temperature regulation, humidity output, and safety monitoring.
 Designed for therapeutic use, it contributes to respiratory care by conditioning inhaled gases, which can be essential for patients with compromised airways or undergoing ventilatory support.

 The device supports dual power sources, allowing for both AC operation and backup power, enhancing its clinical reliability.
-It incorporates a combination of materials to withstand heat, moisture, and repeated sterilization cycles — a necessity for reusable Class II medical devices that contact skin.
+It incorporates a combination of materials to withstand heat, moisture, and repeated sterilization cycles; a necessity for reusable Class II medical devices that contact skin.

-Though still in the concept phase, this product aims to provide an essential clinical function within respiratory care pathways and will ultimately need to meet FDA requirements for safety, performance, and biocompatibility.
+This product aims to provide an essential clinical function within respiratory care pathways and will ultimately need to meet FDA requirements for safety, performance, and biocompatibility.

 FEASIBILITY